 The Manhattan is a classic, American cocktail.
 It was invented, as you can guess, in New York City.
 The original Manhattan recipe called for rye, vermouth and bitters.
-And now we’ve got your perfect Manhattan recipe for celebrating the Holiday season.
+And now we’ve got your perfect Manhattan recipe for celebrating the holiday season.

-A classic Manhattan made with Baby Bourbon
+A classic Manhattan made with Hudson River Valley Bourbon

-What is Hudson Baby Bourbon?
+What is Hudson Whiskey Bright Lights, Big Bourbon?

-Add a Sugared Cranberry garnish
+Add a holiday cocktail garnish

-White Christmas In Manhattan
+White Christmas In Manhattan Cocktail